palantir/conjure/readme.md

 Of course there are downsides.
 To mention just two, you cannot Google for Conjure problems, and someone has to maintain Conjure and keep up with feature requests and bug fixes.

+#### Scope

+The primary purpose of Conjure is to define cross-service APIs and its design decisions and feature development follow this goal.
+In API design, stability and simplicity often trump feature-richness and expressive power; this informs the limited scope and feature set of Conjure.
+It is perfectly acceptable to use Conjure for other purposes (including internal data structures, serializing to disk or DB, etc.), but those uses do not drive design decisions and feature development.

 Types
 -----